lwhite1/arrow-table/Table.md

 - you must call setValueCount before a vector can be read
 - you should never write to a vector once it has been read.

-The rules aren't enforced by the API so the programmer is responsible for ensuring they're followed.
+The rules aren't enforced by the API so the programmer is responsible for ensuring that they are followed.
 Failure to do so could lead to runtime exceptions.

 _Table_, on the other hand, is actually immutable.
 The underlying vectors are not exposed.
 When a Table is created from existing vectors, their memory is transferred to new vectors, so subsequent changes to the original vectors can't impact the new table's values.